 Student complaints concerning actions of faculty members or departments are pursued first through mechanisms established in the Carver College of Medicine.
 These procedures allow the greatest flexibility for all concerned in resolving a conflict.
 They are intended for situations such as grading disputes, alleged academic dishonesty, alleged dishonesty during a clinical rotation, alleged unethical or unprofessional conduct, and perceived discrimination or harassment.

-Complaints regarding sexual harassment are handled confidentially in accordance with University policy and procedures; see the University's Policy on Sexual Harassment.
+Complaints regarding sexual harassment are handled confidentially in accordance with University policy and procedures; see the University's Sexual Harassment Policies.